chfoidl/react-html-converter/README.md

 Please note that any sibling nodes of a React component will not be rendered!
 Make sure to wrap the component with a div element.

+### Static rendering
+You can use the `convertStatic` method of the ReactHTMLConverter to render the given HTML string as static elements.
+React will not be aware of the content rendered by this method.
+React components will not be rendered by this method.

 ## Disclosure

 This module was heavily inspired by [react-render-html](https://github.com/noraesae/react-render-html).